-Doron Almog quit his military service after 35 years during which he had served both as a warrior and a commander of IDF elite units although being a member of a bereaved family.
-His brother Eran, whose namesake was Doron Almog’s own son, had been killed on the Yom-Kippur War.
-Doron served as the head of the Paratroopers Brigade commando unit , the elite Air Force commando unit called “ Shaldag “ , the infantry brigade unit of the paratroopers, the Gaza Division, and the IDF Southern Command.
-Doron was always in the vanguard- right in the line of fire – be it in Tripoli when leading a task force against the perpetrators of the Munich massacre, or in Entebe when leading the first task force, or in the First Lebanon War, or when in charge of covert military operations to bring 6000 Ethiopian Jews to Israel- and so on and so forth.
-There is not enough space to cover it all.
-For all these reasons alone Almog deserves a special prize, but first and foremost on account of his lifetime achievement for which he dedicated so much time and energy to help people with special needs.
+Although Doron Almog was a member of a bereaved family, as his brother Eran (Doron named his son after him) was killed in the Yom Kippur War of 1973, Doron served in the military for 35 years as a soldier and a commander of IDF elite units.
+Doron was the commander of the Paratroopers Brigade commando unit , the elite Air Force commando unit “Shaldag,” the infantry brigade unit of the paratroopers, the Gaza Division, and the IDF Southern Command.
+Doron was always in the vanguard – right in the line of fire – whether leading a task force against the perpetrators of the Munich massacre in Tripoli, leading the first task force in Entebbe, during the First Lebanon War, when he was in charge of covert military operations to bring 6000 Ethiopian Jews to Israel, and more.
+There is not enough space to list all his military accomplishments, for which these alone, Almog deserves a special prize.
+But first and foremost he deserves the Israel Prize for his lifetime achievement of dedicating so much time and energy to helping people with special needs.

-In the course of his military service, in between his official duties, Doron made it a rule to accompany his son for his medical treatments.
-His self-abnegation as a father to a child with special needs is something not to be taken for granted as can be evidenced by the painful reality in which these children are abandoned by their parents in the worst case, or, more tolerably, hidden from anyone’s view.
-Most parents are humbled by the circumstances and do nothing, whereas Doron took the initiative and enlisted to this end the help from government institutions and private individuals.
-Doron swore he would never abandon his beloved son during his life, and since his death he has pursued in his huge efforts to act on behalf of children in this condition, while doing his best to convey the message that there is nothing to be ashamed of, and that it is incumbent on us to enhance their personal development so that they can live a meaningful and decent life.
-In this respect we should perceive Doron as an opinion-maker and as a highly influential figure regarding the status of the disadvantaged and weak in our society – and for this reason alone he deserves to be cherished and respected.
+In the course of his military service, in between his official duties, Doron made it a policy to accompany his son to his medical treatments.
+His devotion and the personal price he paid as a father to a child with special needs is not something to be taken for granted.
+Too often we witness the painful reality of some of these children being abandoned by their parents in worst-case scenarios, or, in other cases, being hidden from view.
+Many parents are too overwhelmed by the circumstances to act, whereas Doron seized the initiative and enlisted help from government institutions and private individuals.

+Doron vowed never to abandon his beloved son during his life.
+Since his son’s death, he has persevered in his efforts to act on behalf of other children with special needs, while doing his utmost to convey the message that those with special needs need not be ashamed.
+He has insisted that it is incumbent on all of us to enhance their personal development, enabling them to live meaningful and decent lives.
+Doron has certainly been an highly influential figure in changing the status of the disadvantaged and vulnerable members of our society.
+For this reason, he deserves special recognition and appreciation.